 What Causes Low Employee Morale?

 Low employee morale can happen for several reasons.
-In sales organizations, company culture does play a role, but often it is a combination of the company’s culture, sales plan, and coaching methodologies.
+In sales organizations, workforce culture does play a role, but often it is a combination of the company’s culture, sales plan, and coaching methodologies.

-In fact, believe it or not, sales territories can cause low morale if they are not designed to provide maximum sales coverage and balanced opportunities for each rep. Commission payout errors can also result in diminished team morale.
+In fact, believe it or not, a business' sales plan has a big impact on morale.
+Sales territories can cause low morale if they are not designed to provide maximum sales coverage and balanced opportunities for each rep. Commission payout errors can also result in diminished team morale.
 Other times, however, poor morale results from things outside reps' sales commission structures.
-This can be anything from changes in leadership or team structure to evolving culture or having a rough quarter.
+This can be anything from changes in leadership and team structure to evolving culture or having a rough quarter.

 Simply put, regardless of the reason, sales reps who are unhappy at work aren't motivated to do their job.
-In these instances, managers must adjust sales plans and find ways to improve employee morale and keep reps on track to reach their goals.
+In these instances, managers must adjust sales plans and adjust coaching methodologies to find ways to improve employee morale and keep reps on track to reach their goals.

 Ways to Improve Employee Morale